Prostate brachytherapy

 How you prepare

-To prepare for prostate brachytherapy, you will:
+To prepare for prostate brachytherapy, you:

 What you can expect

-A wandlike instrument is inserted into your rectum.
-This instrument creates ultrasound pictures of your prostate.
-The pictures help to guide a long needle that's used to place many seedlike radioactive implants in your prostate.
-The needle is inserted through the skin between your scrotum and your anus (perineum) and into your prostate.
-The seeds, about the size of grains of rice, will give off radiation for a few months and will remain in your body permanently.
+The needle goes through the skin between your scrotum and your anus, called the perineum, and into your prostate.
+The seeds, about the size of grains of rice, give off radiation for a few months.
+They stay in your body for the rest of your life.

 Results